jasons-archived/Raylib-ECS-Prototype/readme.md

     - [rendering?](#rendering)

 # NotNot?
-A codename?
+It's not not an engine.

 This is an **execution engine** and an **ecs** Framework.
 Not library.
 You must build your game on top of, not next to this.

-# Current status
+# Current status: DO NOT USE!
+do no not not use it yet

 still building first functional prototype.